hengenlab/musclebeachtools/README.md

 # When quality is assigned manualy qual_prob is set to 100% for that quality
 neurons[0].set_qual(1)

-# get spiketimes from all neurons in n1 as a list
+# get spiketimes from all neurons in neurons as a list
 spiketimes_list = n_getspikes(neurons)

-# Get spikewords from all neurons in n as a list
+# Get spikewords from all neurons in neurons as a list
 import numpy as np
 import musclebeachtools as mbt neurons = np.load('neurons_group0.npy', allow_pickle=True)